 We get it.
 The top attraction for going on safari in Africa is to see its incredible wildlife.
 So which books on African wildlife do we recommend?
 Again, so hard to narrow it down, but we’ve tried!

 Peter Allison was a safari guide in Botswana’s Okavango Delta, so who better to write true tales of the African bush?
-In this book, made up of a series of essays, his love for Africa and his passion to protect its animals shines through.
+In this book, made up of a series of essays, his love for Africa and his passion for protecting its animals shines through.
 It’s a funny, easy read, as he regales stories of some of the visitors he guided – from the fascinating to the outrageous.

 Daphne Sheldrick and her husband David spent their lives campaigning against poaching and the conservation of wildlife in Kenya.
 In this book, Daphne writes about her life, the incredible relationships between the orphaned elephants at the David Sheldrick Wildlife Trust and their staff and the joys and hardships of living in Kenya.